Types of Credit Facilities

 Two Types of Credit Facilities

 Broadly, there are two types of credit facilities:

 1) Short term loans, mainly for working capital needs; and

-2) Long-term loans, required for capital expenditure (comprised mainly of building manufacturing facilities, purchase of machinery and equipment, and expansion projects) or acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
+2) Long-term loans, required for capital expenditure (consisting mainly of building manufacturing facilities, purchase of machinery and equipment, and expansion projects) or acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
 Usually, companies acquire an existing business to share its customer base, operations and market presence.
-It is one of the popular ways of business expansion. (which could be bolt-on i.e smaller in size or could be transformative i.e comparable size).
+It is one of the popular ways of business expansion. (which could be bolt-on, i.e., smaller in size or could be transformative, i.e., comparable size).